Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types.rst

 Character types in C++:

 - exactly one byte: :cch:`char`, :cch:`unsigned char`, :cch:`signed char`
-- :cch:`wchar_t` - size depends on the target platform preferred wide character encoding (16-bit for Windows which uses UTF-16LE encoding, 32-bit for other systems which use UTF-32)
+- :cch:`wchar_t` - size depends on the target platform preferred wide character encoding (16-bit for Windows which uses UTF-16LE encoding, 32-bit for others which use UTF-32)
 - fixed-width (always unsigned):

   - :cch:`char8_t` (since C++20)
   - :cch:`char16_t`
   - :cch:`char32_t`

 :cch:`char` has the same implementation as one of its variants with specified signedness, but is a distinct type at the language level.
-Thus, while :cch:`int` is the same as :cch:`signed`, :cch:`char` is a distinct character type from any other.
+Thus, while :cch:`int` is the same as :cch:`signed int`, :cch:`char` is a distinct character type from :cch:`signed char` and :cch:`unsigned char`.

 Floating-point types
 ####################